Nudum Pactum: Everything You Need to Know

 - If a property owner withdrew a broker's authority to sell the property and informed the broker that they would be compensated as if they had made the exchange, and then the owner sold the property through their own efforts, the agreement made to the broker is without consideration.

 If you need help understanding nudum pactum, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.